-Neurophysiology is a discipline within the health sciences which deals with the measurement and assessment of nervous system function rather than the anatomy of the nervous system.
-It helps to diagnose and monitor the progress of nervous disorders.
+Neurophysiology is a discipline within the health sciences that deals with the measurement and assessment of nervous system function, rather than the anatomy of the nervous system.
+This field helps to diagnose and monitor the progress of nervous disorders.

-Some conditions in which this is useful include epilepsy, Parkinson’s disease, and motor neuron disease.
+Some conditions in which clinical neurophysiology is used include epilepsy, Parkinson’s disease, and motor neuron diseases.

 Tests used in neurophysiology

 The EEG is a record of brain function.
-Electrodes are attached to the scalp in various areas, corresponding to the lobes of the brain, to pick up the electrical potentials from the cortex of the brain.
+Electrodes are attached to the scalp in various areas that correspond to the lobes of the brain to pick up the electrical potentials from the cortex of the brain.
 This is of particular use in patients suffering from epilepsy.

-Evoked potentials occur in response to a visual stimulus.
-They are of use mainly in nervous diseases such as optic neuritis or multiple sclerosis.
+EPs occur in response to a visual stimulus.
+The clinical use of EPs can be found in neurological disorders such as optic neuritis or multiple sclerosis.

-In many conditions it is necessary to test the way the peripheral nervous system functions, by measuring the speed of passage of nerve impulses through the motor and sensory nerves.
-This is by recording the effect of applying a small electrical current to the nerves to be tested.
+In many neurological conditions, it is necessary to test the way the peripheral nervous system (PNS) functions by measuring the speed of passage of the nerve impulses through the motor and sensory nerves.
+NCS are achieved by recording the effect of applying a small electrical current to the nerves of interest.

-Surface patch electrodes are attached to the skin.
-One supplies stimulation to the nerve.
-The other records the resulting nerve impulse.
-The speed of conduction is calculated using the distance between the electrodes and the time gap between the stimulation and the arrival of the resultant electrical impulse at the other electrode.
+One type of NCS includes the nerve conduction velocity test, which helps to determine if the nerve has been damaged or destroyed.
+During this test, surface patch electrodes are attached to the skin.
+Whereas one electrode supplies stimulation to the nerve, the other records the resulting nerve impulse.
+The speed of conduction is calculated using by assessing the distance between the electrodes and recording the time gap between the stimulation and arrival of the resultant electrical impulse at the other electrode.
 Each nerve is tested separately.

-Electromyography is a related test which inserts slender electrodes into the voluntary muscles, to diagnose conditions such as motor neuron disease and radiculopathy.
-It measures the electrical activity in the muscle fibers, and shows if the muscles or nerves are damaged, and if so, to what extent and at what location.
+Electromyography is a test that involces the insertion of slender electrodes into the voluntary muscles to diagnose conditions such as motor neuron disease and radiculopathy.
+Moreover, this test measures the electrical activity present within the muscle fibers and provides information on whether the muscles or nerves are damaged, and if so, to what extent and at what location.